tauthethirtythird/io_qp2_rule_kor/readme.md

 ### Windup Attack

-If a single attack with 8 or more lines is received (excluding Surge Attack), this attack will be split into multiple parts and have a warning hint before being received
+If a single attack with 8 or more lines is received, this attack will be split into multiple parts and have a warning hint before being received, to prevent easily topping out after targeting multiplier is increased due to various reasons

-> This trigger scenario is very likely inaccurate, needs research

-Split method: Split the attack into several groups of 4 and the remaining portion (during【Volatile】changes to 8)
+Splitting rule: Split the attack into several groups of 4 and the remainder portion, at maximum 4 groups (all extra attack are put in the last segment), for example 14 attack will be split into 4+4+4+2

-Warning method: 1 second before receiving this attack ! and !! etc. animations with sound are played, the warning corresponds to the amount of parts the attack is split into (for example Windup 4 corresponds to 4+4+4+n, aka 13~16 attack)
+Warning method: When receiving this type of attack start playing warning animations and sound effects
+The amount of sound effects corresponds to the amount of groups the current round's attack split into (for example 3 sounds corresponds to 4+4+n, or 9~12 attack)
 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

+If 【Volatile】 is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what inside the parentheses means, sorry if it's unclear))

 ## Garbage messiness

+The chance for garbage holes to continue.
+The higher this value, the more likely each line's hole is different

 TETR.IO's garbage messiness system is decided by two numbers:
 “every line in the same attack has an X% chance to not stay on the same column”, “different attacks have a Y% chance to not stay on the same column”